 Project XIII has no claim to your data.
 It belongs to you.
 You are responsible for how you use the system.
 We can't see what you do; and don't want to.
 Please make sure you do the following:

 Please note that at this time we are providing access for free.
 We are currently looking for venders.
-When we find one that will like we will resume the license payment process.
+When we find one that we like we will resume the license payment process.
 Your data belongs to you.
-We do have to handle financial transactions with the system.
-You will have to fill out a form on the device that will ask for your credit/debit card number, CSV/CSC code, address, first and last name.
-This information will travel, via 128 bit encryption, to the DFH.
+We do have to handle financial transactions with the system, however, so you will have to fill out a form on the device that will ask for your credit/debit card number, CSV/CSC code, address, and first and last name.
+This information will travel via 128 bit encryption, to the DFH.
 The DFH will then validate the data with the tools provided by the clearing house.
-If the transaction is a success you will be granted a license for the number of mouths that you have purchased.
+If the transaction is a success you will be granted a license for the number of months that you have purchased.
 At the end of the process, regardless of the result, your data will be destroyed.